alansouza7/comic-books-store/README.md

 # Comic Books Store 📙

-This is a comic book store web-site.
+This is a comic book store website.
 It's part of the final solo project on module 5 of Scrimba Frontend career path.
-It's mainly built with the purpose of putting into practise everything learned so far in the JavaScript module 5.
+It's mainly built with the purpose of putting into practice everything learned so far in the JavaScript module 5.

 [<img src="images\comic-books-store.gif">](https://alansouza7.github.io/comic-books-store/)